Benezivas/algobattle/docs/problems/2dkp.md

 ## Writing a Mock Generator and Solver
 Before we start writing any problem code, we write a mock generator and a mock solver.
-This helps us do plausability checks while writing the actual problem file and is not required for the finished problem file.
+This helps us do plausibility checks while writing the actual problem file and is not required for the finished problem file.

 We start with filling in the generator.